conpat/ba_diet-planner/README.md

 ```

 #### demo
-The demo <command> can be used to see the the result of planing one day for a client with the choosen planner.
+The demo <command> can be used to see the the result of planing one day for a client with the chosen planner.
 In detail it shows:
 - all the information of the client.
 - all the meals and their information.